Actively Recruiting

 - Known allergy or contraindication to ibuprofen or acetaminophen

-- Inability to complete electronic questionnaires due to confusion or lack of device access
+- Unable to complete electronic surveys or lack access to smartphone/computer

 - Unable to read and speak English